irdest/irdest/docs/website/content/home/nav.md

 ---
-Title: Decentralised ad-hoc wireless mesh communication
+Title: Research project for decentralised communication
-Tagline: "**Irdest** is building tools for the next internet"
+Tagline: "**Irdest** is making the tools for the next internet more accessible"
 Download: Download
 Community: Community
 Announcements: Announcements